If you’ve ever thought your history lessons were boring, then truthfully, you had the wrong teacher. Teaching history can be exciting and interesting.

 This is the fun part for us.
 We tell the students to pick up everything and we haul it to another place in the school (sometimes we’ve made arrangements to visit other classrooms).
 We set the canoe back up and paddle while we sing again.

 Then we return to the classroom and debrief about how difficult our “portaging” was.
-We talk about some of the other challenges the fur traders would have experienced (like black flies, bears and rapids) and voila!
-They are ready to learn and excited to start.
+We talk about some of the other challenges the fur traders would have experienced (like black flies, bears and rapids).
+We talk about how important the local Indigenous People were to the survival of the fur traders.

 Music is an important part of our culture and it’s woven throughout history.
 If you’re not comfortable singing with your students, consult with your school’s music teacher or find songs on YouTube.